pnochisaki/young-inglewood/_content/pages/faq.md

 If you would like special arrangements for your shipment contact mark@younginglewood.com.
 ### YOUR WINERY LOOKS BEAUTIFUL, HOW CAN I VISIT?
-We are open 7 days a week from wkm - 3pm.
+We are open 7 days a week from 10am - 3pm.
 We are open to visitors by reservation only.
 We have detailed directions on how to find us on our Contact page.
 ### WHAT ARE YOUR COVID-19 PROTOCOLS?